Shrine of Christ the King (Chicago): Decline

 Major demographic change in the Woodlawn neighborhood began with Hansberry v.
 Lee, which prohibited racially-restrictive clauses in real estate contracts.
 By 1960, Woodlawn was majority African American.
-Fr.
-Tracy O'Sullivan, O.Carm., the pastor of the parish during this time, was involved in gang outreach and worked for nondiscriminatory affordable housing.
+Father Tracy O'Sullivan, the pastor of the parish during this time, was involved in gang outreach and worked for nondiscriminatory affordable housing.
 The church was renamed St. Clara-St. Cyril in 1969, to reflect the consolidation of 2 parishes.

-An April of 1976 fire destroyed most of the original interior of the church, and parish membership struggled for the following decades. in 1990, a third parish, Holy Cross, was closed and merged into St. Clara, and the parish was renamed St. Gelasius, for the pope of African heritage, in a nod to the membership of the parish.
+An April 1976 fire destroyed most of the original interior of the church, and parish membership struggled for the following decades. in 1990, a third parish, Holy Cross, was closed and merged into St. Clara, and the parish was renamed St. Gelasius, for the pope of African heritage, in a nod to the membership of the parish.

-By June of 2002, the number of regular worshippers had fallen below 100 per week, and the church was closed and slated for demolition.
+By June 2002, the number of regular worshipers had fallen below 100 per week, and the church was closed and slated for demolition.
 However, the greater Woodlawn community protested and petitioned for the building to be protected under the Chicago Landmarks Ordinance, and it was designated as such in 2004.